Local transport plan

 The current Medway Local Transport Plan came into effect on 1 April 2011 following approval of Full Council.
 It runs until 2026.

 Local Enterprise Partnership Funding

 During early 2014 Medway put together a package of schemes as part of the Local Enterprise Partnerships (LEP) bid for the governments Local Growth Fund (LGF).
-A total of £68.1million was granted to the Kent and Medway federated area for projects that will commence in 2015/16, with

 - Chatham Town Centre and Public Realm Package (£4m LGF)

 - A289 Four Elms Roundabout to Medway Tunnel Journey Time and Network Improvements (£11.1m LGF)